karttur/AI4SH-db/_posts/2024/2024-03-21-ai4sh-db_enzymes.markdown

 The schema **enzymes** contains tables for recorded enzymatic activity using the [Soil Enzyme Activity Reader (SEAR)](https://www.digit-soil.com/webinar-registration) developed by [Digit-Soil AG](https://www.digit-soil.com).
 Each read records the activity of 5 different enzymes, with 5 replicas of each enzyme.

 The schema **enzymes** is built along the same principles as the other schemas for laboratory derived soil properties, [wetlab](../ai4sh-db_wetlab/) and [edna](../ai4sh-db_edna/).
 The sampleid and userid are derived from other schemas and registered together with other metadata for each SEAR analysis in the table _eeameta_.
-Each SEAR analysis is given a uique (SERIAL) id, that is then used for linking to the results (table: _eea_ [extracellular enzymatic activity]) and quality (table: _eeaquality_.)
+Each SEAR analysis is given a uique (SERIAL) id, that is then used for linking to the results (table: _eea_ [extracellular enzymatic activity]).

 The actual SEAR results are thus stored in the table _eea_, with each individual enzyme in a separate record.
 The enzyme is registered using a 3 letter code, expanded in the support table _enzymecode_.

 ### DBML

 ```
-// Use DBML to define your database structure
+/// Use DBML to define your database structure
 // Docs: https://dbml.dbdiagram.io/docs

 Project project_name {